aplbrain/dandi-docs/docs/user-guide-sharing/uploading-data.md

 ## Upload Methods

-DANDI provides two main methods for uploading data:
+{{ instance.name }} provides two main methods for uploading data:

 ### 1. Using NWB GUIDE

-The NWB GUIDE provides a graphical interface for uploading data to DANDI.
+The NWB GUIDE provides a graphical interface for uploading data to {{ instance.name }}.
 See the [NWB GUIDE Dataset Publication Tutorial](https://nwb-guide.readthedocs.io/en/latest/tutorials/dataset_publication.html) for more information.

 ### 2. Using the {{ instance.name }} CLI